Marcopolo1975/portfolio-project-4/README.md

 #### EPIC | User Profile
 - As a Site User, i can register an account by giving a user name or email and password.
-- As a Site User, I can log in to the app.
+- As a Site User, I can log in and log out to the app.
-- As a Site User, I can  logged in then i can comment on posts, like or unlike the posts and creat my own posts to share with other Users.
-- As a Site User, I can Add a new Post so that so that i can share my experience with other users
-- As a site user I can view a paginated list of posts so that I can select which post I want to view
+- As a site user, I can view a paginated list of posts so that I can select which post I want to view
 - As a Site User, I can fill in a contact form so that I can submit a request for collaboration.
-- As a Site Administrator, I can store collaboration requests in the database so that I can review them.
-- As a Site Administrator, i can read the collaboration requests and reply to them for further collaboration.
 - As a Site User, I can click on the About link so that I can read about the site.
-- As a Site Administrator, I can create or update the about page content so that it is available on the site.

 #### EPIC | User Navigation
-- As a Site User I can immediately understand the purpose of the site so that I can decide if it meets my needs.
+- As a Site User, I can immediately understand the purpose of the site so that I can decide if it meets my needs.
 - As a Site User, I can intuitively navigate around the site so that I can find content and understand where I am on the site.
 - As a Site User, I can view a paginated list of posts so that I can select a post to view.
 - As a Site User, I can click on a post so that I can read the full post, view comments left by users.